Syria monitor says army kills six in gas attack, military denies it

 Dozens more were wounded in the attack, the Observatory said.
 Reuters could not independently verify the report.

-The Idlib branch of the Syrian Civil Defence rescue organisation, which operates in insurgent-held areas, posted seven videos on YouTube, some at nighttime and some in a medical centre.
+The Idlib branch of the Syrian Civil Defence rescue organization, which operates in insurgent-held areas, posted seven videos on YouTube, some at nighttime and some in a medical center.

-One video showed three children and a woman, all apparently unconscious, in a medical centre.
+One video showed three children and a woman, all apparently unconscious, in a medical center.
 A voice off camera said the name of the village, Sarmin, and Monday's date.

 "One of the infants, only a few months old," a male voice says, shaking, as he films a baby on a gurney with liquid around its mouth.
 Two more infants with limp bodies are brought in, one by a man wearing a gas mask and another carrying a young girl.